2011 Norway attacks: Unsubstantiated claims of Breivik being assisted

 There was suspicion at the time of the attack that there were accomplices, and the police initially prepared to meet two to five shooters on Utøya.
 Several youths at Utøya reported to be convinced that there was more than one shooter, with some reports of shots fired from the mainland.
 A second shooter at Utøya was described by several youths as having thick dark hair, about 1.80 m tall who did not wear a police uniform, while carrying a pistol and a rifle.
 During judicial examination, at least two witnesses independently of each other both described two different shooters at Utøya, while a third witness was reported to have swum from the island beside a previously unknown dark-haired man.
 After his arrest Breivik claimed he acted with accomplices, but later changed his statements to his acting alone, giving several demands for him to tell about accomplices.
 On 24 July 2011, six people were arrested in Oslo suspected of having connections with the attacks; all were released.
 The police later issued a statement that there was only found evidence of one shooter at Utøya, amid "widespread conspiracy theories" of there having been more than one shooter.

-In the initial hours after the attacks, the group Ansar al-Jihad al-Alami led by Abu Suleiman al-Naser claimed responsibility for the attacks.
+In the initial hours after the attacks, the group Ansar al-Jihad al-Alami ("Helpers of the Global Jihad") led by Abu Suleiman al-Naser claimed responsibility for the attacks.
+Both during his trial and in his manifesto, Breivik stated to have been inspired by jihadist groups, and stated his willingness to work together with jihadist groups in order to conduct attacks with weapons of mass destruction against Western targets.